ansible/ansible/docs/docsite/rst/intro_configuration.rst

 .. versionadded:: 2.3

-This allows changing how multiple --tags and --skip-tags arguments are handled on the command line.
-In Ansible up to and including 2.3, specifying --tags more than once will only take the last value of --tags.
-Setting this config value to True will mean that all of the --tags options will be merged together.
-The same holds true for --skip-tags.
+This allows changing how multiple :option:`--tags` and :option:`--skip-tags` arguments are handled on the command line.
+Specifying :option:`--tags` more than once merges all of the :option:`--tags` options together.
+If you want the pre-2.4.x behaviour where only the last value of :option:`--tags` is used, then set this to False.
+The same holds true for :option:`--skip-tags`.

 .. note:: The default value for this in 2.3 is False.
 In 2.4, the
-    default value will be True.
-After 2.4, the option is going away.
+    default value is True.
+After 2.8, the option will be removed.
-    Multiple --tags and multiple --skip-tags will always be merged together.
+    Multiple :option:`--tags` and multiple :option:`--skip-tags` will always be merged together.

 .. _module_lang: